The Value of Interaction in Data Intelligence: Cost-benefit of HCI

-Given an HCI process, which may represent the completion of an HCI task from start to finish, a micro-step during the execution of an HCI task, or macro-session comprising several HCI tasks, the metric first considers the transformation from the input alphabet to the output alphabet.
+Given an HCI process, which may represent the completion of an HCI task from start to finish, a micro-step during the execution of an HCI task, or macro-session comprising several HCI tasks, the measure first considers the transformation from an alphabet before the processing to the alphabet after the processing.
 As given in Eq.\,(\ref{eq:CBR}), this abstract measure is referred to as \emph{Alphabet Compression}.

-Consider a function, $F: \mathbb{Z}_i \rightarrow \mathbb{Z}_{i+1}$, which consists of all actions from the point when a user starts executing a HCI task to the point when a computer stores the information about the input (in terms of the input action alphabet $\mathbb{A}_\text{act}$) and is ready to forward this information to the subsequent computational processes.
+Consider the process $P_i$ as a function, $F_i: \mathbb{Z}_i \rightarrow \mathbb{Z}_{i+1}$, which consists of all actions from the point when a user starts executing a HCI task to the point when a computer stores the information about the input (in terms of the input action alphabet $\mathbb{A}_\text{act}$) and is ready to forward this information to the subsequent computational processes, such as $P_{i+1}, P_{i+2},$ and so on.
 In information theory, such a function is often referred to as a \emph{transformation} from one alphabet to another.
 Alphabet compression measures the entropic difference between the two alphabets, $\mathcal{H}(\mathbb{Z}_i) - \mathcal{H}(\mathbb{Z}_{i+1})$.